-Phony mentalist John Triton (Edward G. Robinson, Little Caesar) develops true precognition during one of his acts.
-Triton soon finds out that foreseeing the future is not much fun at all.
-Haunted by visions of death and doom, he realizes that he’s unable to prevent bad things from happening.
-Bitter and confused, Triton goes into hiding.
+Phony mentalist John Triton (Edward G. Robinson, Little Caesar) develops true premonition during one of his acts.
+Haunted by visions of death and doom, Triton realizes that he’s unable to prevent bad things from happening.
+Bitter and confused, the psychic goes into hiding.
 Twenty years later, a new vision gives Triton an opportunity to challenge fate.
 Would he succeed?

 Reaction & Thoughts:

-Robinson’s superb performance is the main reason to watch this intriguing film, though.
+Edward G. Robinson’s superb performance is the main reason to watch this intriguing film, though.
 He is terrific as a man destroyed by guilt.
-He narrates beautifully too.

-Lovely Gail Russell (Angel and The Badman) is also excellent as the woman Robinson is trying to save.
+Gail Russell (Angel and The Badman) is also excellent as the woman Robinson is trying to save.
 John Lund (A Foreign Affair) is a bit overshadowed by both Robinson and Russell.
-Character actor William Dearest (Hail The Conquering Hero and The Miracle of Morgan’s Creek) plays a cynical and skeptical police detective.
-The fine supporting cast also includes.
-Jerome Cowan (Mr. Skeffington), Richard Webb (Out of the Past), and Virginia Bruce (Born to Dance).
+William Dearest (The Miracle of Morgan’s Creek) plays a cynical and skeptical police detective.
+The fine supporting cast also includes Jerome Cowan (Mr. Skeffington), Richard Webb (Out of the Past) and Virginia Bruce (Born to Dance).

 Conclusions & Final Thoughts:

 Sadly, this rather obscure Paramount production has fallen into public domain hell so the print I saw was just okay (good luck finding an acceptable print!).
 Night Has a Thousand Eyes is an excellent thriller that deserves to be better known — it contains one of Robinson’s best if little seen performances.
 B&W, 81 minutes, Not Rated.